thanhoanhnguyenle/Credit-Risk-Modelling/README.md

 # Credit Risk Modelling
 *Note: This is a guided project from Youtube video https://www.youtube.com/watch?v=lhI999ETwmA.*

-In this project, I'm going to build a Credit Risk Modelling System that can be used for automatically giving credit score of a person based on their and their financial health properties, such as sex, job, housing, credit amount,...
+In this project, I'm going to build a Credit Risk Modelling System that can be used for automatically giving credit score of a person based on their and their personal information and financial health properties, such as sex, job, housing, credit amount,...
 The project includes a Jupiter notebook file where trained and chose the best model and a python file where I launch the model in production using streamlit.
 The project can be run in local machine, using Windows Linux Subsystem.
 Here are the steps that could help user clone and use the repository:

 ## Install
 1. Clone this repository and navigate to the Speech-Recognition-and-Summarization-System folder: